digital-ember/elmMPS/~prototype/README.md

 When you write code as text, a parser is involved to translate your text into a data structure, usually called an Abstract Syntax Tree (AST).
 Broadly speaking, this data structure is fed into other parts of a compiler to perform certain tasks like semantic analysis, code optimization, translation, and the like.
 In a projectional world, there is no parser!
 You create programs by directly manipulating the AST of your program.
 The "projection" is what exposes the AST to you in one way or the other on a screen.
 We'll see how this can look like for Elm next, so let's move on and look at specific examples.

 ## Empty Elm-Module
-Since MPS allows you to create and manipulate the AST (tree!) directly, the first class citizen a user is interacting with in every language are **Nodes**.
+Since MPS allows you to create an manipulate the AST (tree!) directly, the first class citizen a use ris interacting with in every language are **Nodes**.
 Nodes live under a (MPS-)model, and each root node can be opened in a separate editor.
 So I decided to make a _Elm-Module_ a root node.
 When we create a new Elm-Module, an empty editor looks like this:

 ![emptyEditor](images/emptyEditor.png)